jmcdice/jmcdice.github.io/_posts/2025-03-27-halo-craft.md

 - **Projectile Physics** - Implementing satisfying projectile behavior and collision detection
 - **Space Environment Integration** - Making the Halo ring visible from anywhere in the world

 Working with AI tools taught me to be precise with my requirements and intentions.
-Sometimes the AI would misinterpret what I wanted, leading to unexpected behavior that required debugging.
-However, the ability to quickly iterate and experiment with different approaches made development much faster than it would have been otherwise.
+Sometimes the AI would misinterpret what I wanted, and making a bit of a mess of things, which lead me to always work in feature branches and when it finally figured out what I wanted (sometimes better than expected, eve), I would ask for the precise prompt it would need to one-shot the feature.
+This was a decent pattern to follow.
+The ability to quickly iterate and experiment with different approaches made development much faster than it would have been otherwise and sometimes the AI's would give me much better than expected results.

 ## Try It Yourself!